+The students from the Yale School of Architecture who visited Louisville in February have unveiled their designs for a distillery downtown.
 The students studied the region on their visit, with a specific focus on Louisville’s downtown and the bourbon industry.
 Their task was to each design a distillery that could stand near First and Main… Continue reading Yale Students Present Downtown Distillery Designs for Louisville

 General Electric is trying to reverse decades of outsourcing by doing something it hasn’t done in over 50 years, opening a new manufacturing operation in Louisville.
 China is where earlier versions of the GeoSpring Water Heater were manufactured.
 But Louisville’s Appliance Park has since advanced, and will now build the new energy-efficient hybrid GeoSpring.
 “The… Continue reading General Electric Begins Manufacturing New Hybrid Water Heater in Appliance Park

 Louisville Mayor Greg Fischer has chosen a member of his cabinet to lead a grant-funded project to develop a new manufacturing region with Lexington.
 Bloomberg Philanthropies is giving Louisville and several other cities grants to form so-called innovation teams to carry out municipal improvement projects.
 Fischer has tapped interim Economic Development Director Margaret Handmaker to… Continue reading Fischer Chooses Economic Development Director to Lead Bloomberg Project